Wiki pages' history does not let me "annotate" a version

 But it seems as if "annotate" rather means something like "show who changed which lines in which version".

 Am I wrong or could there be a better word than "annotate" - e.g. "annotations" or "authors"?
 At least shouldn't it be something more like "here you get some more informations" than "here you can actually do something"?

 And is there a way to enter a comment for an existing version of a wiki page? - Not that this is an "important" feature, just something I sometimes could really use.

-RE: Wiki pages' history does not let me "annotate" a version - Added by Bernhard Rohloff about 1 year ago
+RE: Wiki pages' history does not let me "annotate" a version - Added by Bernhard Rohloff almost 2 years ago